verklegarden/evm-bloomer/README.md

 All contributions are highly welcome!

-Feel free to create an issue to discuss ideas or first reach out privately to [merkleplant](https://merkleplant.xyz).
+Feel free to create a PR, an issue to discuss ideas, or reach out privately to [merkleplant](https://merkleplant.xyz).

 ## License